-Party or relevant jurisdiction European Union - United Kingdom (Scotland) Title of project Focusing Atlantic salmon management on Atlantic salmon (FASMOP) Objective of research project The project seeks to: Establish the number and spatial boundaries of breeding populations of salmon within any Scottish river system using micro-satellite genetic markers; Establish the ancestral relationships and functional biological differences between wild salmon stock components across Scottish rivers; Use information and insights gained to improve local management practice and increase the of focus salmon management on local breeding populations as these are the fundamental biological units underpinning recruitment in river stocks This project will provide baseline information in support of project E1 Brief description of research project The project will provide: Detailed local population structure insights for rivers within Fisheries Trust and DSFB areas for application in local management decision making through the analysis of molecular microsatellite DNA genetic markers; Atlantic salmon population structure information for river catchments across Scotland; Contribute to the development of national and international scale knowledge and understanding of the factors underlying population structuring through the input of information into Marine Scotland Science projects and the SALSEA MERGE project Dates during which research will take place 1 April 2009 to 31 March 2011, with a possibility of the project extension depending of the nature of the findings and the demand for further work from individual Trusts.
-Area in which research will take place - river systems across Scotland for which local fisheries trusts have responsibility; this encompasses 24 Scottish Trusts covering in the order of 90% of Scottish river systems with salmon.
+Project No. Sc8 Status: Ongoing Party or relevant jurisdiction European Union - UK (Scotland) Title of project Focusing Atlantic salmon management on Atlantic salmon (FASMOP) Objective of research project The project seeks to: Establish the number and spatial boundaries of breeding populations of salmon within any Scottish river system using micro-satellite genetic markers; Establish the ancestral relationships and functional biological differences between wild salmon stock components across Scottish rivers; Use information and insights gained to improve local management practice and increase the of focus salmon management on local breeding populations as these are the fundamental biological units underpinning recruitment in river stocks Brief description of research project The project will: Provide detailed local population structure insights for rivers within Fisheries Trust and DSFB areas for application in local management decision making through the analysis of molecular microsatellite DNA genetic markers; Provide Atlantic salmon population structure information for river catchments across Scotland; Contribute to the development of national and international scale knowledge and understanding of the factors underlying population structuring through the input of information into Marine Scotland Science projects and the SALSEA MERGE project Dates during which research will take place A pril 2009 to 31 March 2011, with a possibility of the project extension depending of the nature of the findings and the demand for further work from individual Trusts.
+Area in which research will take place responsibility; this encompasses 24 Scottish Trusts covering in the order of 90% of Scottish river systems with salmon.
 Estimated number and weight of salmon to be retained - sampling of tissue for DNA analysis will be collected by individual Trusts for the programme of work and will to a large extent be taken non-destructively from salmon fry and parr collected by Trusts by electrofishing but samples will also be taken from returning adults captured by anglers, including both killed and catch-and-release fish.